 In October 2019, the District was internationally recognized by the Milan Urban Food Policy Pact for its approach for food as medicine programs.
 The District received the Highest Score Award for its Produce Plus and Produce Prescription programs.
 Read more about that award here.

-Food System Assessment — Coming soon in spring 2019, the Food System Assessment will report on key indicators representing important parts of the District’s food system, highlight innovative approaches to advancing food security and a healthy food system, and recommend how we could better leverage the District’s food policy infrastructure and growing momentum to catalyze innovative approaches to ensuring a healthier, more equitable, and sustainable food system.
+2018 Food System Assessment — Published annually in the spring, the Food System Assessment reports on key indicators representing important parts of the District’s food system, highlights innovative approaches to advancing food security and a healthy food system, and recommends how we could better leverage the District’s food policy infrastructure and growing momentum to catalyze innovative approaches to ensuring a healthier, more equitable, and sustainable food system.

-The District’s Food Workforce Development Strategy — Coming in summer 2019, the Food Workforce Development Strategy will highlight opportunities to expand and strengthen workforce development programs and initiatives to support District residents in finding good jobs within the local food economy and enhance a healthier, sustainable local food system.
+The District’s Food Workforce Development Strategy — Coming in summer 2019, the Food Workforce Development Strategy will highlight opportunities to expand and strengthen workforce development programs and initiatives to support District residents in finding good jobs within the local food economy and enhance a more equitable, healthier, and sustainable local food system.

 Related District Reports & Resources

 Sustainable DC 2.0 Plan — This 2019 citywide plan is an update to the District’s first Sustainable DC Plan, a plan to make the District of the Columbia the healthiest, greenest and most livable city in the country.
 The Plan includes specific goals for growing food, food business and access to food.